Molecular Cell & Developmental Biology

 Ph.D., Yale University

-Postdoctoral Research Fellow, Massachusetts Institutes of Technology
+Postdoctorate, Massachusetts Institutes of Technology

 Nitrogen Recycling during Photorespiration

 ‘Plastidic’ glutamine synthetase activity is critical to photorespiration, the light dependent uptake of O2 and release of CO2, a process common to all oxygenic photosynthetic organsisms.
 As it acts contrary to photosynthesis, photorespiration has remained conceptually problematical since its discovery some fifty years ago.
 During photorespiration, glycine is combusted in leaf mitochondria at high rates yielding free ammonium which must be reassimilated to allow glycine resynthesis.
-We are also studying whether glutamine synthetase activity, which mediates the first step in ammonium assimilation, need occur in leaf mitochondria and/or chloroplasts by genetically modifying the GLN2 gene to yield variants targetted to a specific organelle and assessing the consequences for photorespiration.
+We are also studying whether glutamine synthetase activity, which mediates the first step in ammonium assimilation, need occur in leaf mitochondria and/or chloroplasts by genetically modifying the GLN2 gene to yield variants targeted to a specific organelle and assessing the consequences for photorespiration.

 Molecular Biology of Plant-Microbe Interactions